 - Do it!

-The guide’s a really great way to dip your proverbial toe with regards to goal setting practices and represents a fantastic starting point if you’re keen to jump right into the practice of goal setting.
+The guide is a really great overview of goal-setting practices and represents a fantastic starting point if you’re keen to jump right into the practice of goal-setting.

-Alongside goal setting advice, the guide contains worksheets with which individuals can track their progress.
+Alongside goal-setting advice, the guide contains worksheets for tracking their progress.

 Once your goals are set, it is important to revisit and reassess them.
 Reviewing goals affords the opportunity to assess progress and to ensure they are still relevant.

 While some goals can be achieved relatively quickly, others take time, patience and lasting motivation to continue.
 The frequency with which goals should be reviewed is very much dependent on the goal itself.
 What is more certain is that you should plan to review your goals regularly.

 If, for example, you have set yourself smaller milestones to reach on the route to your final goal, it may be prudent to review these on a weekly basis.
 Being aware of your progress allows opportunities to alter your actions and goals so as not to undermine the hard work you have already put in.

 Perhaps things aren’t quite going as planned, regular reviews allow you to reflect on the difficulty of the goals you have set.
 Is the goal more challenging than you expected?
 What can you improve upon to attain it?

 Regular goal reviews ensure the goal is still relevant – is this still what you want to achieve?
 If you do not ‘check in’ on your progress, you can lose sight of your ultimate aim which will result in disappointment, frustration and less motivation to attain it than when you first began your journey.